esphome/esphome-docs/components/packages/index.rst

 Local Packages
 --------------

-Consider the following example where the author put common pieces of configuration (like Wi-Fi and I²C) into base files and then extends it with some device-specific configuration in the main configuration.
+Consider the following example where the author put common pieces of configuration (like Wi-Fi and API) into base files and then extends it with some device-specific configuration in the main configuration.

 Note how the piece of configuration describing ``api`` component in ``device_base.yaml`` gets merged with the services